Spring Birding Paddle

 Getting There: This event will start and end at 1809 N Broadacre Rd, Portland, OR 97217, a short ride from the Delta Park/Vanport MAX Station.
 Free parking is available on site.

-What To Bring: Bring a bike, helmet, lock, water, binoculars, and your sense of adventure on this unique ride.
+What To Bring: Bring a bike, helmet, lock (just in case), water, binoculars, and your sense of adventure on this unique ride.
 Snacks will be available, as well as extra binoculars!

 Accessibilty: The ride will be mostly paved with some gravel.
 This ride is best suited for intermediate riders.
 Participants can also expect to walk ~0.5 miles throughout the event.